RIVM-bioinformatics/juno-assembly/README.md

 * `-ml --minimum-length` Minimum length for fastq reads to be kept after trimming.
 Default is 50.
 * `-k --kmer-size` Kmersizes to be used for the de novo assembly.
 Default is 21,33,55,77,99.
 Note that the kmer size must be given without commas (`-k 21 33 55 77 99`)
 * `-cl --contig-length-threshold` Minimum length to filter the contigs generated by the de novo assembly.
 Default is 500.
-* `--not-run-in-containers` Use conda environments instead of containers.
+* `--no-containers` Use conda environments instead of containers.
 Default is to run in docker/singularity containers.
 Note that **YOU NEED TO HAVE SINGULARITY INSTALLED AND WORKING** to use the containers option.
 * ```-c --cores```  Number of cores to use.
 Default is 4 if running locally (--local) or 300 otherwise.
 * ```-l --local```  If this flag is present, the pipeline will be run locally (not attempting to send the jobs to an HPC cluster**).
 The default is to assume that you are working on a cluster because the pipeline was developed in an environment where it is the case. **Note that currently only LSF clusters are supported.
 * ```-q --queue```  Name of the queue that the job will be submitted to if working on a cluster.
 This argument will be ignored if working locally (`--local`).
 It defaults to 'bio'.
 * ```-n --dryrun```, ```-u --unlock``` and ```--rerunincomplete``` are all parameters passed to Snakemake.
 If you want the explanation of these parameters, please refer to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/).
 * `--snakemake-args` Extra arguments to be passed to snakemake API (https://snakemake.readthedocs.io/en/stable/api_reference/snakemake.html).
 Passed in arg=value form.
+Only use this if you are familiar with the pipeline and with which parameters cannot be accepted as extra argument.

 ### The base command to run this program.